First things first, you don’t have to be an interior designer to know how to take your space from blah to gorgeous.

 Instead, try mixing and matching unique furniture pieces for a smarter look that feels more…you.

-There are lots of places you can go look for different types of furniture pieces, for example flea markets, second hand stores, or even discounted furniture outlets.
+There are lots of places you can go look for different types of furniture pieces like flea markets, second hand stores, or even discounted furniture outlets.

 The point here is to find great pieces without breaking the bank.
-Though it might take some time to find exactly what you’re looking for, it’s definitely worth it in the end.
+Though it might take some time to find exactly what you’re looking for, it’s definitely worth the time investment in the end.

 Don’t be afraid to use color (stick with three)